acailic/solr-dataimport-scheduler/README.md

 solr-dataimport-scheduler
 =========================

-Schedules recurring data imports from  sources into Apache Solr
+# Schedules recurring data imports from  sources into Apache Solr

 solr-dataimport-scheduler-7.4.0.jar

 A scheduler for performing solr data imports.

-Used for version solr 7.4
+### Used for version solr 7.4

-Need to additional jar files into solr webapp lib and jetty server lib. quartz-2.3.0.jar quartz-jobs-2.3.0.jar
+Need to additional jar files into solr webapp lib and jetty server lib.
+- quartz-2.3.0.jar
+- quartz-jobs-2.3.0.jar

-into server lib:
+Into server lib:

-fluent-hc-4.5.6.jar
+- fluent-hc-4.5.6.jar
-solr-dataimport-scheduler-7.4.0.jar
+- solr-dataimport-scheduler-7.4.0.jar

 Also add solr home into config properties file or inital solr resource loader will not work ok.